Wabinab/Xenoblade-Chronicles-3-The-Book/src/34_joran.md

 ---

-===

-A large transporting levnis (ship) parked on the coast almost adjoining the beach.
-The group (together with a few members from the candidates) stood on the grassy area overlooking it.
+A large transporting Agnian ship parked on the coast beside a small beach.
+The group, including the candidates, stood on the grassy area overlooking it.
 Noah questioned, "OK, now...
 How do we get closer to the Balaena...?"

-Unfortunately, they don't need to.
+No worries.
 They were already spotted.
-The Balaena deployed at least two Agnian fighting levnises at them.
+The Balaena deployed at least two levnises at them.
 Eunie: "Queen's ruffles...!"

 Sena: "We got found..."